v6d-io/v6d/docs/notes/integration/airflow.rst

 data between tasks.
-Large-scale data in real world scenarios cannot be fit into the database, e.g., large tensors, dataframes, and even distributed graphs, and external storage like HDFS, S3 will be used to store the intermediate data, and there's only an identifer in the database.
+Large-scale data in real world scenarios cannot be fit into the database, e.g., large tensors, dataframes, and even distributed graphs, and external storage like HDFS, S3 will be used to store the intermediate data, and there's only an identifier in the database.

 Using external storage system to share the intermediate data among tasks in big data analytical pipelines suffers the performance cost of data copy, serialization/